mtln/chat-export/README.md

 ## Instructions

 1. **Export the Chat:** Begin by exporting a chat from the WhatsApp app, preferably with media included.
 For detailed instructions, refer to [WhatsApp FAQ](https://faq.whatsapp.com/search?helpref=search&query=%20export%20chat).
+You can for example save it on Google Drive or Dropbox or send it to yourself with WhatsApp.

 2. **Transfer the File:** Move the exported ZIP file to your computer.
+If you have sent it to yourself with WhatsApp, you can download it with WhatsApp Web or with the WhatsApp App on your computer.
+Delete the WhatsApp message afterwards to save space.

 3. **Download the Tool:**
    - For Windows, download [WhatsAppChatConverter.exe](https://raw.githubusercontent.com/mtln/WhatsAppChatConverter/refs/heads/binary_releases/WhatsAppChatConverter.exe).